120g Plant-Based Protein Meal Plan for Women

 • Stir fry vegetables

-Fermented soy foods like tempeh are particularly dense sources of plant protein.
+Fermented soy foods like tempeh are particularly dense sources of plant protein and incredibly versatile — great in stir fries, grain bowls, wraps, or tacos.

 Not everyone enjoys the same foods, and some ingredients may not always be easy to find.
-The meals above are simply examples of how protein can be distributed throughout the day.
-Many plant foods can be swapped while still keeping protein intake similar.
+Here are simple swaps that keep your protein totals similar.

-• High‑protein oatmeal with soy milk, hemp seeds, and peanut butter
+• High-protein oatmeal with soy milk, hemp seeds & peanut butter

 • Toast with hummus and edamame on the side